WayPointVenturesOrg/templates/1-sentinel-deploy/README.md

 # what does this template / script do

-- list at very high level what the script does
+List at very high level what the script does and what resources it deploys

+- Creates log analytics workspace - named xyz
+- Creates VM - windows server 2019 datacenter with containers 1903
+- etc.

-# list of courses this template ius used in
+# list of courses this template iis used in

-- please list your course here
+List your course here i..e.

+- \< 2028: azure sentinel data analysis \>

-If you require contributor access, and do not already have it, contact your project manager
+> Note: If you require contributor access, please contact your project manager.